Ramanmagar/Ramanmagar/README.md

 - 💞️ I’m looking to collaborate on machine learning projects.

-- ✨  Ask me about Artificial Intelligence, DataScience, Chess.
+- ✨  Ask me about Artificial Intelligence, DataScience.

 - 📫 How to reach me ramanmagar1998@gmail.com